When your work depends on how consistently creative you can be, the pressure to keep those new and exciting ideas flowing can be too much.

 - Creative hobbies are long-term interests without clearly defined end dates

-For example, an artist who creates a different work in a different medium each week can be said to be experimenting with style and technique, or more accurately, engaging in a side project.
+For example, an artist who creates a different work in a different medium each week is engaging in a side project.
 That said, neither offers something the other can’t and the benefits are more or less identical.

 Sizing up That Perfect Opportunity

 The Internet has opened up many more possibilities for those seeking to try their hand at something new.
 You never know, with a little luck it could feed into a full-time career.